mduhamel-snhu/Computer-Science-Capstone/README.md

 My name is Maria Duhamel, and I’m a computer science student with a strong interest in human-centered AI, embedded systems, and generative technologies.
 Throughout my academic journey, I’ve developed a diverse set of technical and analytical skills that span software engineering, hardware integration, data management, and real-time systems.
 This ePortfolio showcases my growth, achievements, and readiness to contribute meaningfully to the field of computer science.

+In this ePortfolio, you’ll find enhanced project artifacts, technical narratives, and reflections that illustrate my readiness for real-world challenges.

 Over the course of the program, I’ve gained hands-on experience in:

 •	Embedded system design and hardware-software integration